Robert Fortune

-Robert Fortune (16 September 1812 – 13 April 1880) was a Scottish botanist, plant hunter and traveller, best known for introducing around 250 new ornamental plants, mainly from China, but also Japan, into the gardens of Britain, Australia, and North America.
+Robert Fortune (16 September 1812 – 13 April 1880) was a Scottish botanist, plant hunter, and traveller, best known for introducing around 250 new ornamental plants, mainly from China, but also Japan, into the gardens of Britain, Australia, and North America.
 He also played a role in the development of the tea industry in India in the 19th century.
-He also imported Japanese chestnuts into the United States, which led to the introduction of chestnut blight to the country 24 years after his death.

 Life

-Fortune was born in 1812 in the small settlement or "fermtoun" of Kelloe in the parish of Edrom, Berwickshire.
-After completing his apprenticeship, he was then employed at Moredun House, just to the south of Edinburgh, before then moving on to the Royal Botanic Garden Edinburgh.
+Robert Fortune was born on 16 September 1812 in the small settlement or "fermtoun" of Kelloe in the parish of Edrom, Berwickshire, Scotland.

+After completing his apprenticeship, he was employed at Moredun House, just south of Edinburgh, before then moving on to the Royal Botanic Garden Edinburgh.
 In 1840, he and his family moved to London to take up a position at the Horticultural Society of London's garden at Chiswick.
 Following the Treaty of Nanking in 1842, in early 1843, he was commissioned by the Horticultural Society to undertake a three-year plant collection expedition to southern China.